Administration of territory in dynastic China: Tusi

 Southwestern tribal chieftainships were organized under the tusi system.
 The tusi system was inspired by the Jimi system (羈縻制度) implemented in regions of ethnic minorities groups during the Tang dynasty.
 It was established as a specific political term during the Yuan dynasty and was used as a political institution to administer newly acquired territories following their conquest of the Dali Kingdom in 1253.

-Members of the former Duan imperial clan were appointed as governors-general with nominal authority using the title "Dali chief steward" (大理總管, p Dàlǐ Zǒngguǎn), and local leaders were co-opted under a variety of titles as administrators of the region.
+Members of the former Duan imperial clan were appointed as governors-general with nominal authority using the title "Dali Chief Steward" (大理總管, p Dàlǐ Zǒngguǎn), and local leaders were co-opted under a variety of titles as administrators of the region.
 Some credit the Turkoman governor Sayyid Ajjal Shams al-Din Omar with introducing the system into China.
 Duan Xingzhi, the last king of Dali, was appointed as the first local ruler, and he accepted the stationing of a pacification commissioner there.
 Duan Xingzhi offered the Yuan maps of Yunnan and led a considerable army to serve as guides for the Yuan army.
 By the end of 1256, Yunnan was considered to have been pacified.

 Under the Yuan dynasty, the native officials, or tusi, were the clients of a patron-client relationship.
 The patron, the Yuan emperors, exercised jurisdictional control over the client, but not his/her territory itself.

 The tusi chieftains in Yunnan, Guizhou and Sichuan who submitted to Yuan rule and were allowed to keep their titles.
-The Han Chinese Yang family ruling the Chiefdom of Bozhou which was recognized by the Song and Tang dynasties also received recognition by the subsequent Yuan and Ming dynasties.
+The ethnic Han Yang family ruling the Chiefdom of Bozhou which was recognized by the Song and Tang dynasties also received recognition by the subsequent Yuan and Ming dynasties.
 The Luo clan in Shuixi led by Ahua were recognized by the Yuan emperors, as they were by the Song emperors when led by Pugui and Tang emperors when led by Apei.
 They descended from the Shu Han era king Huoji who helped Zhuge Liang against Meng Huo.
 They were also recognized by the Ming dynasty.